 9. Attend Career Fairs and Workshops: Network and Learn

 Many schools and communities organize career fairs and workshops that bring together professionals from various industries.
-These events offer students a chance to network, ask questions, and gain insights directly from experts.
+A career day offers students a chance to network, ask questions, and gain insights directly from experts.
 Make the most of these opportunities by attending talks, participating in workshops, and connecting with professionals who share your interests.

 Choose Your Unique Career Exploration Journey